Hospital Infection Lawyers in Charleston

 - Failing to properly dispose of needles, scalpels, etc.

-The “superbug” known as methicillin-resistant Staphylococcus aureus (MRSA) is a lurking threat in countless hospitals.
-A government study published in the Journal of the American Medical Association found that 85 percent of invasive MRSA infections were contracted at hospitals, nursing homes and other health care facilities.
-Some mortality estimates indicate that MRSA kills more individuals on an annual basis than HIV/AIDS, Parkinson’s disease, emphysema or homicide.
+The “superbug” known as methicillin-resistant staphylococcus aureus (MRSA) is a lurking threat in countless hospitals.
+A government study published in the Journal of the American Medical Association found that 85% of invasive MRSA infections were contracted at hospitals, nursing homes, and other health care facilities.
+Some mortality estimates indicate that MRSA kills more individuals on an annual basis than HIV/AIDS, Parkinson’s disease, emphysema, or homicide.

 Another infection on the rise in hospitals is Clostridium difficile or C-diff, which can result in serious intestinal illnesses.
 While MRSA can usually be eliminated with alcohol-based hand sanitizer, C-diff cannot.
 It is also resistant to many antibiotics.